 "When large sections of the populace are in the habit of doing a thing over a very long period, it may become necessary for the courts to take notice of it.
 The reaction of the people themselves may manifest itself in mere unthinking adherence to a practice which they follow simply because it is done or again it may show itself in a conviction that a practice should continue to be observed, because they approve of it as a model of behavior.
-The more people follow the practice the greater pressure against non-
+The more people follow the practice the greater pressure against nonconformity.
+But it is not the development of a practice as such, but the growth of a conviction that ought to be followed that makes it a mode for behavior52.